semanticinsight/autobricks/README.md

     ...
 ```

-**REMINDER: do NOT commit any files that contain security tokens**
+**REMINDER: do NOT commit pytest.ini that contains real security tokens**

-Git ignore already contains an exclusion for pytest.ini

-Also for convenience here is a yaml template for docker and build pipelines:
+For convenience here is a yaml template for docker and build pipelines:

 ```
 env: